-Laying them open to potential problems and errors made through lack of understanding.
+If not this may lay you open to potential problems and errors made through lack of understanding.

-Because it will help you understand things – almost as if you were a lawyer yourself – allowing you to do more yourself (and avoid lawyers fees)!
+This course will help you understand things – almost as if you were a lawyer yourself – allowing you to do more yourself (and avoid lawyers fees)!

 These things are governed by logical rules which, once you know about them, will help you understand how it all works and why you need to do things in a certain way